GideonBrimleaf/GideonBrimleaf.github.io/_drafts/2020-01-14-setting-up-expressjs-with-tailwind.md

 ---
 layout: post
-title: Node.js web with Express and Tailwind CSS
+title: Node.js web apps with Express and Tailwind CSS
 author: Gideon Brimleaf
-postHero: /assets/images/vs-code-logo.png
+postHero: /assets/images/express-tailwind-hybrid.png
 ---

 Javascript is currently blowing my mind at the moment with the sheer control you